Birks of Aberfeldy

 Loch Tay sits in one of the most naturally rewarding corners of Scotland.
 Whether you're chasing Munro summits, paddling the loch at dawn, or just looking for a good pub with a fire — here's everything we think is worth your time.

 Forget bland hotel rooms.
-The area around Loch Tay is home to some of Scotland's most imaginative places to sleep — from an underground cave house voted one of the UK's best to a riverside cottage in Killin with a roll-top bath and hot tub.
+The area around Loch Tay is home to some of Scotland's most imaginative places to sleep — from an underground hobbit house to dreamy lochside cabins with hot tubs.
 Here are nine worth booking.

 Must-reads